Jiboo/wembed/readme.md

 - Any post-MVP feature below phase 4
 - wasm64

-Building dependencies
+Dependencies
 ---------------------

 - LLVM libraries (8+)
 - boost (endian and functional)

+Optional (required for tests):
+- google-test (unittests and running testsuite)
 - wabt (used to generate wasm binaries from testsuite text)

-Optional:
 - wasmception (used to generate wasm32 from some C test cases)